JNPLZ/JNPLZ/README.md

 # 👋 Hi, there!

-I’m Jennifer Pelz, senior software developer based in Karlsruhe, Germany.
-I have a masters degree in computer science and media and have been working in eCommerce for several years.
-I work in a hierarchy-free self organizing company.
+My name is Jennifer Pelz, I'm a senior software developer based in Karlsruhe, Germany.
+I love the frontend, Domain Driven Design, Self-contained Systems, the cloud, and software architecture in general.
+I work in a hierarchy-free company and have a great interest in self organization in work environemnts.

-## 👾 Programmer
+## 👾 Software Developer

 ['Capitle' - geo guessing game](https://thmbln.github.io/capitle/)

 With a similar game mode as the wonderful 'Wordle' or 'Globle', I made my own geo guessing game '[Capitle](https://thmbln.github.io/capitle/)', in which you can challenge your geography knowledge.
-I'm constantly working on new features and improvements.
+It's written in Typescript with React.
 [Repository](https://github.com/THMBLN/capitle)

 ## 🗣 Speaker